remp2020/crm-skeleton/README.md

 }
 ```

 Once the event is emitted, the listeners will pick it up.
-Here's the example implementation of handler that get's to listen to events:
+Here's the example implementation of handler that gets to listen to events:

 ```php
 class DemoHandler extends \League\Event\AbstractListener